omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 - changed some help texts in forms.py
 - streamlined user create code in movements_list.py

+## functionality completed on 6/27/19
+- moved css and javascript files into the static directory and out of individual templates
 #### Notes:
 - can add db_index=True to fields that get ordered_by/filtered_by a lot (date fields)
   - all foreignkey fields automatically have this, can remove it by db_index=False to save speed